signalfx/splunk-otel-dotnet/docs/README.md

 ### Shell scripts

-You can install Splunk Distribution of OpenTelemetry .NET and instrument your .NET application using the provided Shell scripts.
+You can install the Splunk Distribution of OpenTelemetry .NET and instrument your .NET application using the official shell scripts.

-Example usage:
+For example:

 ```sh
 curl -sSfL https://raw.githubusercontent.com/signalfx/splunk-otel-dotnet/v0.0.1-alpha.1/splunk-otel-dotnet-install.sh -O